asayers/cbdr/README.md

 The run-time of your benchmark is an unknown distrubution.
 In my experience, if you write a reasonable macro-benchmark, the distribution will be fairly close to normal.
-Of course, it may not be the case: if your benchmark calls `sleep(random_log_normal())` then its runtime will be log-normally distributed.
+Of course, it's not _necessarily_ the case: if your benchmark calls `sleep(random_log_normal())` then of course its runtime will be log-normally distributed.
 Do a normality test if you're concerned.

 So: we have two distributions, assumed to be normal, but with different means and variances.
 We want to test whether the means are different.